 - What does it cost me to visit Munich Toastmasters?

-- There is no charge for visitors.
-Just drop in and enjoy.
-You are welcome to attend our club meetings as often as you like.
+There is no charge for visitors.
+Just step in and enjoy!

 - What time should I arrive when visiting?